GoogleCloudPlatform/cloud-foundation-toolkit/cli/docs/scorecard.md

         --project=$GOOGLE_PROJECT \
         # could also use --folder or --organization
     ```
+    The alternative is to use [integrated inventory refresh feature](#Using-integrated-inventory-refresh-feature) `cft scorecard --refresh`
 7. Download the CFT CLI and make it executable:
     ```
     # OS X